 The most important part of having a great GoPro video is that you tell a complete story.
 Make sure to film all of the things leading up to the main event you plan on filming to give your video context.
 Make sure that your video has a beginning, middle, and end.
 Too many videos start right at the action without showing the viewer how they got there, where they are, or why they should care.
 Great footage is nice, but great footage that tells a story is actually great.

 For example, if you are going on a surf trip, you’ll want to film more than you shredding waves on your board.
 If it’s an international trip tell the whole story by starting filming in the airport on the way to the destination.
-Capture your emotions, if your comfortable talk to the camera about how you’re feeling in that very moment, if you’re not comfortable – do it anyway, it will help you get comfortable and if you don’t like it leave it out when you edit your video.
+Capture your emotions, if your comfortable talk to the camera about how you’re feeling in that very moment, if you’re not comfortable – do it anyway, it will help you get comfortable, and if you don’t like it leave it out when you edit your video.
 Let the people watching your GoPro video feel and see everything you are.

 GoPro Gimbal or Stabilizer

 The most distracting thing while watching videos is shaky footage.
-The best way to beat shaky shots is using a gimbal.
+The best way to beat shaky shots is by using a gimbal.
 These accessories are best for walking shots and filming B-roll.
 The downside of gimbals is that they are much more fragile than your GoPro and can’t be banged around a lot.

 They are also not waterproof, so this will limit how much you can use a GoPro gimbal.
 However, if you are serious about making great GoPro videos, these are a must.
 We have this Feiyutech gimbal for $239 but would suggest the GoPro Grip gimbal we are getting that next it’s much better as it was made for GoPro cameras.